rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 But during the time between the server crash and a new server being up, there is no one listening on port 9000 and we still drop connections.

-How can we make sure to answer all requests?
+How can we make sure to handle all requests?

 ## Solution: separate listening on a socket and accepting connections